Simrank10/Image-colorisation-using-cGAN/README.md

 The model is trained using the cGAN framework.
 The Generator learns to produce realistic color images, while the Discriminator learns to distinguish between real and generated images.

 ## Results
 The trained model can recolor grayscale images with high accuracy, preserving details and maintaining visual appeal.
-[Include example images]